This route is brought to you by Molly Cobbs, one of our 2022 Route Ambassadors and gravel enthusiast from Sharpsburg, MD

 The scenery, low-traffic, and open space on this route are hard to beat at just 50 miles from Washington, D.C.!

-Middleburg, Virginia, in north Fauquier County, is a charming, small-town, Southern destination known as the nation’s horse and hunt capital.
+Middleburg, Virginia, in Loudoun County, is a charming, small-town, Southern destination known as the nation’s horse and hunt capital.
 The route passes historic landmarks, rolling horse estates, and permanently preserved lands, all of which are set against the backdrop of the beautiful Blue Ridge Mountains.

 In the fall, be on the lookout and consider yourself lucky if you encounter a traditional fox hunting party on horseback complete with a swirling pack of hounds!